upenr/ibmsystems-search/README.md

 ## Running Locally 💻

-- Clone this project, create env.local from .env and use;
+- Clone this project, import Firebase environment variables and use;
 ```bash
 npm run dev
 ```